 Q&A

-Is it normal for elderly to lose teeth?
+Is it normal for seniors tooth loss?

 In the case of elders, tooth loss is a normal phenomenon that comes with growing older.
 Of course, seniors’ lifelong oral hygiene practices will play a significant part in preventing tooth loss, but there are other factors to consider as well.